benediktschulz/ADDE/README.md

 ## Summary

-We address the question of how to aggregate distribution forecasts based on ensembles of neural networks, referred to as `deep ensembles’.
+We address the question of how to aggregate distribution forecasts based on ensembles of neural networks, referred to as _deep ensembles_.
 Using theoretical arguments and a comprehensive analysis on twelve benchmark data sets, we systematically compare probability- and quantile-based aggregation methods for three neural network-based approaches with different forecast distribution types as output.
 Our results show that combining forecast distributions from deep ensembles can substantially improve the predictive performance.
 We propose a general quantile aggregation framework for deep ensembles that allows for corrections of systematic deficiencies and performs well in a variety of settings, often superior compared to a linear combination of the forecast densities.

 ## Previous Version of Manuscript